flatiron/formful/README.md

   - Supports [Resourceful](http://github.com/flatiron/resourceful)  models or regular JSON-schemas
   - Hassle-free mark-up customization through simple HTML and jQuery

+# Customization of forms

+As of the `v0.1.0` release, form customization is not so awesome.
+This will be improved soon.

+Form "views" are created using the [viewful](http://github.com/flatiron/viewful).
+This means that you have full access to the `viewful.View` class and you could write your forms in one of **22** JavaScript templating engines.

+Right now, all forms and form components are stored as plain html files.
+Formful currently ships with no templating engine.
+All rendering and data-binding is handling through Presenters for each view.
+This is not ideal, and will be changing soon.

 # Usage

   More documentation coming soon.